 Tip #1: Lean into the predetermination process regardless of timing

 In many cases, the predetermination process requires a turnaround time of 30-45 days.
 The timing oftentimes conflicts with a patient’s course of care.
 However, Aspirion recommends healthcare providers continue to utilize the predetermination process.
 Specifically for those patients whose conditions or treatment might otherwise be deemed as experimental or non-covered.
 The payer’s precise clinical criteria should be identified, and your hospital should work closely with the patient’s providers to gather all documentation that demonstrates the patient meets the payer’s clinical criteria.

-If the hospital is confident that its patient conditions meet the payer’s policy bulletin standards but are unable to wait to administer the treatment, Aspirion recommends that a request for predetermination with supporting documentation be submitted to the payer.
-Even if a predetermination is issued following treatment or denial, the hospital will be able to utilize the approval as a quick and easy means to overturn the denial and reduce their aging AR.
+If the hospital is confident that its patient conditions meet the payer’s policy bulletin standards but is unable to wait to administer the treatment, Aspirion recommends that a request for predetermination with supporting documentation be submitted to the payer.
+Even if a predetermination is issued following treatment or denial, the hospital will be able to utilize the approval as a quick and easy means to overturn the clinical denial and reduce their aging AR.

 Tip #2: Maintain a list of experimental and non-covered services

 Medicare and payers do not cover certain items and services that they deem to be experimental or non-covered.
 As referenced previously, payers require specific medical necessity requirements in their statute, regulations, and manuals as well as specific medical necessity criteria defined by Local Coverage Determinations (LCDs) and National Coverage Determinations (NCDs).
 Typically, proven procedures that meet “reasonable and necessary” requirements and are proven as safe and effective are covered services.